SDonA/HeartFailureInvestigation/README.md

 ## Installation <a name="installation"></a>

 There should be no necessary libraries to run the code here beyond the Anaconda distribution of Python.
-The code should run with no issues using Python versions 3.*.
+The code should run with no issues using Python versions 3.*. on Anaconda (jupyter notebook)

+Required Libraries are:

+pandas
+numpy
+seaborn
+scipy
+sklearn
+time
+matplotlib

 ## Project Motivation<a name="motivation"></a>

-For this project, I was interestested in using Stack Overflow data from 2017 to better understand:

-1. How other developers suggested breaking into the field (what education to pursue)?
-2. What factors about an individual contributed to salary?
-3. How bias played a role in the suggestions of developers for how to break into the field?
-4. What was the state of bootcamps for assisting individuals with breaking into developer roles?
-5. How were bootcamps assisting with increasing diversity in tech careers?

-The full set of files related to this course are owned by Udacity, so they are not publicly available here.
-However, you can see pieces of the analysis here.
-This README also serves as a template for students to follow in creating their own project README files.
+Having experienced very close family members and friends suffer from cardiovascular related illnesses with occasional worrisome attacks, I was inspired to understand what is critical for patients who survived or died from heart attacks/failures.
+[Using In Hospital Mortality dataset from Kaggle](https://www.kaggle.com/saurabhshahane/in-hospital-mortality-prediction), I was particularly interested in

+1. What are the top 3 prevalent comorbidities in HF patients and the risk level with age?
+2. What are the major inter-relationships between the vital signs related to HF?
+3. What are the major inter-relationships between the comorbidities related to HF?
+4. What are the top 5 predictive features of mortality in HF patients?

 ## File Descriptions <a name="files"></a>

-There are 3 notebooks available here to showcase work related to the above questions.
-Each of the notebooks is exploratory in searching through the data pertaining to the questions showcased by the notebook title.
-Markdown cells were used to assist in walking through the thought process for individual steps.

-There is an additional `.py` file that runs the necessary code to obtain the final model used to predict salary.
+The files neccessary to run the code are are below
+1. HeartfaiureInvestigation.ipynb - Main jupyter notebook file
+2. data.csv - In Hospital Mortality Dataset from kaagle
+3. visuals.py - Utility python code with functions used in main notebook

+The steps taking in analyzing the data is thoroughly stated in markdown cells in the main notebook.

 ## Results<a name="results"></a>